 Although you may not think that your business owns any "trade secrets," they are probably used every day.
 Businesses of every kind, large and small, have information that can be protected as a trade secret.
-Unfortunately, the failure to properly protect trade secret information may place your valuable business information in the hands of the competitors.
+Unfortunately, the failure to properly protect trade secret information may place your valuable business information in the hands of competitors.

 Q: What is a trade secret?

 A: A trade secret is something not generally known or readily discoverable by people outside your business that gives you an advantage over your competition.
-Although most people think of trade secrets as exotic formulas and processes, more common things may also be trade secrets, such as customer lists, marketing plans, sources of supply, assembly processes, dimensional tolerances for parts, and future product concepts.
+Although most people think of trade secrets as exotic formulas and processes, more common things may also be trade secrets, such as customer lists, marketing plans, sources of supply, assembly processes, dimensional tolerances for parts, data compilations and future product concepts.

 Q: Are there any advantages in protecting something as a trade secret instead of with a patent?